With so much to explore in Arizona, you might struggle to create the perfect road trip itinerary – I know I certainly did!

-On this post I wanted to share our day-by-day itinerary in Arizona with the hope that will help you craft your own trip and make the most out of it.
+On this post, I wanted to share our day-by-day 1-week travel itinerary in Arizona with the hope that will help you craft your own trip and make the most out of it.
 We did this road trip in April when the weather was still mild and it was all about seeking beautiful sceneries.
 The highlights of our trip were the Grand Canyon, Sedona and Antelope Canyon so if any of those are under your radar, then keep on reading!

 I’ve included links to other blog posts if you’d like to learn about a location more in detail.